-Please see St. Joseph the Worker Student Supervision and Policy and Procedures in the Appendix.
+Please see the school's Student Supervision and Policy and Procedures in the Appendix.

 Fire, Earthquake, and Lockdown Drills

 Regular fire, earthquake, and lockdown drills are held throughout the year to give the children safety routines for school and to reinforce safety plans you may have discussed at home.
 Please see St. Joseph the Worker Emergency Drills Policy found in the Appendix.